Sergei Bulgakov

-Sergei Nikolayevich Bulgakov (Серге́й Никола́евич Булга́ков, /ru/; – 13 July 1944) was a Russian Orthodox theologian, priest, philosopher, and economist.
+Sergei (Sergius) Nikolayevich Bulgakov (Серге́й Никола́евич Булга́ков, /ru/; – 13 July 1944) was a Russian Orthodox theologian, priest, philosopher, and economist.
+As a priest, Bulgakov served as a spiritual father and confessor to Maria Skobtsova, who was canonized a saint by the Holy Synod of the Ecumenical Patriarchate in 2004.
+Bulgakov is best known for his development of sophiology, a theological system centered on Sophia, the Wisdom of God.
 Orthodox scholar David Bentley Hart has named Bulgakov "the greatest systematic theologian of the twentieth century."
-Father Sergei Bulgakov also served as a spiritual father and confessor to Mother Maria Skobtsova (who was canonized a saint by the Holy Synod of the Ecumenical Patriarchate on 16 January 2004).
-Sergei Bulgakov is best known for his development of a theological system centered on Sophia, the Wisdom of God.

 Biography

 Early life: 1871–1889

 Sergei Nikolayevich Bulgakov was born on 16 July 1871 to the family of a rural Orthodox priest (Nikolai Bulgakov) in the town of Livny, Oryol Governorate, in Russia.
 The family produced Orthodox priests for six generations, beginning in the sixteenth century with their ancestor Bulgak, a Tatar from whom the family name derives.
 Metropolitan Macarius Bulgakov (1816–1882), one of the major Eastern Orthodox theologians of his days, and one of the most important Russian church historians, was a distant relative.

 In 1884, Bulgakov graduated from the Livny Theological School.
 At the age of fourteen, Bulgakov entered the Oryol Theological Seminary.
 In 1888, however, Bulgakov quit the seminary after a loss of his faith.
 In the same year, he attempted suicide.
 Bulgakov later noted that his passion for priesthood waned as he grew disenchanted with Orthodoxy because his teachers were unable to answer his questions.
 After Bulgakov quit the seminary, he entered Yelets Classical Gymnasium to prepare for the law faculty of the Imperial Moscow University.
 Among his teachers there was Vasily Rozanov.